jokob-sk/NetAlertX/front/plugins/pholus_scan/README.md

 ### Usage

-- Go to settings and find Pholus-Scan (Name discovery) in the list of settings.
+- Go to settings and find Pholus (Name discovery) in the list of settings.
 - Enable the plugin by changing the `RUN` parameter from disabled to one you prefer (`schedule`,  `always_after_scan`, `on_new_device`).
 - Specify the `PHOLUS_RUN_TIMEOUT` (Will be divided by the number of subnets specified in the Arp-Scan (Network scan) plugin setting `SCAN_SUBNETS`)
 - SAVE